When we talk about the benefits of sensitive, responsive parenting, we often focus on emotional and cognitive outcomes.

 So there are important questions for future studies to address.

-But in the meantime, there’s good reason to believe that nurturing parents can act as a buffer against the long-term effects of childhood stress.
+But in the meantime, there is evidence from other types of research, evidence supportive of the idea that nurturing parents can act as a buffer against the long-term effects of childhood stress.

 For more information about parental warmth and child outcomes, see my article about the